 In terms of alleviating depressive symptoms, the key is to rest for a normal amount of time, which isn’t always easy.
-The National Sleep Foundation recommends resting at least 7 to 9 hours per night.
+Sleep experts recommend resting at least 7 to 9 hours per night.

 For those with depression who consistently get less than 7 hours, studies show that symptoms are generally worsened.
 According to a study conducted by The Association for Child and Adolescent Mental Health, ongoing rest disturbances were associated with worsened MDD symptoms and function of interpersonal relationships.
 In fact, for all participants in the study, disturbed sleep was an indicator for future depressive episodes.

 This could be because the brain processes our emotions while we sleep, according to a study conducted at the University of California, Berkeley.
 When we can’t get enough rest, or we sleep too much, our emotional processing gets disrupted, and we might not be able to properly respond to emotional experiences the next day or accurately remember events from the day before.
 This kind of distorted thinking can seriously affect depression.